supersynthetik/motion-notify/README.md

 `sudo chmod 600 /etc/motion-notify/motion-notify.cfg`
 `sudo chown 600 motion.motion $/PRIVATE/KEY/PATH.p12`

+N.b.
+If you manually run this script for testing it may create the drive credentials with permissions imcompatible with running as a service which will need to be changed
+`sudo chown motion.motion /etc/motion-notify/drive-credentials.json`

-Create the entry in the Motion conf file to trigger the motion-notify script when there is an alert `sudo cat /etc/motion-notify/create-motion-conf-entries.txt >> /etc/motion/motion.conf`
+#### Create the entry in the Motion conf file to trigger the motion-notify script when there is an alert
+`sudo cat /etc/motion-notify/create-motion-conf-entries.txt >> /etc/motion/motion.conf`
 `rm /etc/motion-notify/create-motion-conf-entries.txt`

-Motion will now send alerts to you when you're devices aren't present on the network
+If you want to reveive an email notification at the start of the event uncomment the `#on_event_start` line at the end of the motion.conf file.
+If you want the image preview uploaded to drive rather than embedded in the email uncomment the `#on_picture_save` line at the end of the motion.conf file.